KaxaNuk/Docs_KaxaNuk-Coding-Standards/Python.md

 *** Folders that start with Upper Case could be edited by user, lowe case are the core structure of the package ***

-## Steps to Create an Application Code
+## Steps to Create an Strategy Code Strucutre

 Create the repository on GitHub and add a README.md